-Past prize winners have submitted their breakthrough research in areas as diverse as genetics, cell motility, folded proteins and siRNA.
-Our impressive list of past recipients includes winners of the Nobel Prize and the Lasker Prize in basic medical research.
+Past prize winners have been chosen because of their breakthrough research in areas as diverse as genetics, cell motility, folded proteins and siRNA.
+The impressive list of past recipients includes winners of the Nobel Prize and the Lasker Prize in basic medical research.